Applying to law school

 Also in this section: Application Check List...
 Application Time Line...

-To the left, you’ll find the primary categories of law school application components.
-Within each category, there are several articles and links to additional resources that will help you understand each application component, and ensure that you are able to put together the best package possible.
+To the left (and below), you’ll find the primary categories of law school application components.
+Within each category, there are several articles and links to additional resources that will help you understand each application component, and ensure that you are able to put together the best package possible.... read more »

 Also in this section: Credential Assembly Service (CAS)...
 LSAT (Law School Admission Test)...
 Transcripts and grades...
 Statements, essays, resumes and addenda...
-Letters of Recommendation and Evaluations...
+Letters of Recommendation...
 Disciplinary and criminal records...
 Financial Aid...

 There are some 200 law schools in the United States that are accredited by the American Bar Association (ABA).
 Applying to law school is a costly and time-consuming endeavor, but not nearly as costly or time-consuming as attending law school.
 Since you will likely leave law school with a personal debt... read more »